 You can return to this page in Talkdesk Admin at any time, to add additional users or change roles for existing users.

 Note: Adding new users in Salesforce will automatically add the user to your Talkdesk account, however, the opposite is not true.
-Please make sure to always add new users who will be using Salesforce directly in Salesforce, and not in the Talkdesk main web application, to avoid Callbar errors.
+Please make sure to always add new users who will be using Salesforce directly in Salesforce, and not in the Talkdesk main web application.

 Next, you can configure Sentiment or do this later.